 Cluster-level challenges are those that arise for a cluster that runs many (perhaps hundreds or thousands) of jobs, in cluster design (how to get the most out of a specific cluster), cluster distribution (how to create a set of clusters that best meets your needs), and allocation across on-premises resources and one or more public, private, or hybrid cloud resources.

 The first step toward meeting cluster-level challenges is to meet job-level challenges effectively, as described above.
-A cluster that’s running unoptimized, poorly understood, slowdown-prone and crash-prone jobs is impossible to optimize.
+A cluster that’s running unoptimized, poorly understood, slowdown-prone, and crash-prone jobs are impossible to optimize.
 But if your jobs are right-sized, cluster-level challenges become much easier to meet.
 (Note that Unravel Data, as mentioned in the previous section, helps you find your resource-heavy Spark jobs, and optimize those first.
 It also does much of the work of troubleshooting and optimization for you.)

 Meeting cluster-level challenges for Spark may be a topic better suited for a graduate-level computer science seminar than for a blog post, but here are some of the issues that come up, and a few comments on each:

 A Spark node – a physical server or a cloud instance – will have an allocation of CPUs and physical memory.
 (The whole point of Spark is to run things in actual memory, so this is crucial.)
-You have to fit your executors and memory allocations into nodes that are carefully matched to existing resources, on-premises or in the cloud.
+You have to fit your executors and memory allocations into nodes that are carefully matched to existing resources, on-premises, or in the cloud.
 (You can allocate more or fewer Spark cores than there are available CPUs, but matching them makes things more predictable, uses resources better, and may make troubleshooting easier.)

-On-premises, poor matching between nodes, physical servers, executors and memory results in inefficiencies, but these may not be very visible; as long as the total physical resource is sufficient for the jobs running, there’s no obvious problem.
-However, issues like this can cause datacenters to be very poorly utilized, meaning there’s big overspending going on – it’s just not noticed.
+On-premises, poor matching between nodes, physical servers, executors, and memory results in inefficiencies, but these may not be very visible; as long as the total physical resource is sufficient for the jobs running, there’s no obvious problem.
+However, issues like this can cause data centers to be very poorly utilized, meaning there’s big overspending going on – it’s just not noticed.
 (Ironically, the impending prospect of cloud migration may cause an organization to freeze on-prem spending, shining a spotlight on costs and efficiency.)

 In the cloud, “pay as you go” pricing shines a different type of spotlight on efficient use of resources – inefficiency shows up in each month’s bill.
 You need to match nodes, cloud instances, and job CPU and memory allocations very closely indeed, or incur what might amount to massive overspending.
-This article gives you some guidelines for running Apache Spark cost-effectively on AWS EC2 instances, and is worth a read even if you’re running on-premises, or on a different cloud provider.
+This article gives you some guidelines for running Apache Spark cost-effectively on AWS EC2 instances and is worth a read even if you’re running on-premises, or on a different cloud provider.

 You still have big problems here.
 In the cloud, with costs both visible and variable, cost allocation is a big issue.
 It’s hard to know who’s spending what, let alone what the business results that go with each unit of spending are.
 But tuning workloads against server resources and/or instances is the first step in gaining control of your spending, across all your data estates.